NextjsSite

 The NextjsSite

-construct is a higher level CDK construct that makes it easy to create a Next.js app.
-It uses the OpenNext project to build your Next.js app, and transforms the build output to a format that can be deployed to AWS.
-The OpenNext project is maintained by the SST teamπ§‘.
+construct is a higher level CDK construct that lets you create Next.js apps on AWS.
+It uses OpenNext to build your Next.js app, and transforms the build output to a format that can be deployed to AWS.

 - The client assets are deployed to an S3 Bucket, and served out from a CloudFront CDN for fast content delivery.